 Demographics and Population Data

-There is a broad array of international, national, tribal, state, provincial, regional and local data available to describe age, gender, race/ethnicity, wealth, income, location and other demographics of many peoples and places.
-In every instance, there are both technical and political issues to consider in the use of these data.
-Large scale, public databases reflect societal values.
-They also reflect which data various entities are willing to invest in collecting, and at what level of completeness and accuracy.
-Databases also reflect individual and societal decisions about what information groups are willing to share with strangers.
-In addition, data are often categorized in ways that reflect dominant cultural norms.
-And, even when these norms are changing (as in the case of acknowledging multi-racial identities or various gender identities), public databases may lag years or decades behind current understandings.
+Data is never neutral.
+There is an array of international, national, tribal, state, provincial, regional, and local data available to collect age, gender, race/ethnicity, income, location and other demographics.
+In every instance, there are both technical and political issues to consider: the raw data that is collected, in addition to the stories that the data tells, generally reflects the values of the entity, for example the government or private institution, that is collecting the data.
+Databases also reflect individual and societal decisions about what information groups are open to making public.
+Finally, data is often categorized in ways that reflect dominant cultural norms.
+And, even when these norms are changing (as in the case of acknowledging multi-racial identities or a spectrum of gender identities), public databases may lag years behind how researchers and activists are reconfiguring identity groups and other classifications.